 ACCT3094 Special Topics in Accounting (1-3)

-This course is designed to address specific accounting topics as designated by the Instructor of Record and approved by the Department Chair and/or Dean.
+This course is designed to address specific accounting topics as designated by the instructor of record and approved by the department chair or dean.

 ACCT3510 Intermediate Accounting I (3)

 Course includes a detailed study of the conceptual (theoretical) framework of external financial reporting and the financial statements utilized in external reporting (except the statement of cash flows) and an in-depth study of certain current and non-current assets and liabilities.
 Topics include basic theory, the income statement and statement of changes in retained earnings, the balance sheet, time value of money, cash and accounts receivable, inventories, fixed assets and depreciation, intangible assets, and current liabilities.
 Prerequisites: ACCT2070, or instructor's approval

 A continuation of the study of certain current and long-term assets and liabilities begun in ACCT3510.
 Topics include long-term liabilities, stockholders' equity, dilutive securities and earnings per share calculations, temporary and long-term investments, and computer spreadsheet applications.
 Accounting for pensions and post-retirement benefits, leases, statement of cash flows, and full disclosure will also be covered.
 Prerequisites: ACCT3510, or instructor's approval

 On-the-job accounting experience involving decision-making and problem-solving techniques, skills, and knowledge acquired in the classroom.
 This experience is under the supervision of both an accountant and professor.
 Internship in Accounting will be a pass/fail grade and will be determined by the instructor.
 May be repeated for credit.